Tuesday, January 17, 2017

 Rabot's Appearance and Abilities:

-Rabot, a colossal bipedal creature with a muscular human upper body and the lower body of a water buffalo, possesses an aura of fearsome strength.
+Depending on the versions Rabot, a colossal bipedal creature, some versions on four hooves with a muscular human upper body and the lower body of a huge goat , possesses an aura of fearsome strength.
 His visage is both captivating and terrifying, with golden sharp teeth and the power to turn people into stone and a strong booming voice and roar.
 The monstrous hybrid also boasts wings that can eclipse the moon when he takes flight, showcasing a blend of monstrous features that define his mythic existence.

 RABOT